 Athenry's sustainable growth is dependent on the supply of adequate service infrastructure, particularly water and wastewater.
 This infrastructure requires planning of these features to assure adequate availability to sustain future development in an environmentally responsible, cost-effective, and efficient manner while preserving public health.
-Athenry is part of the Corrib Water Resource Zone (WRZ).
-A number of projects are underway within the WRZ to improve the Level of Service and security of supply, including upgrades at Luimnagh and Terryland treatment plants and the construction of a new intake at Terryland treatment plant.
+The Tuam Regional Water Supply Scheme (RWSS). provides water to Athenry RWSS.
+In 2021, a project to integrate two water treatment plants in Loughrea with the Tuam RWSS was significantly finished.

 In recent years Uisce Éireann has completed a €5 million upgrade to the Athenry Wastewater Treatment Plant to increase capacity and improve water quality in the Clarin River in partnership with Galway County Council.
 The work has resulted in a plant that will provide improved wastewater discharge standards, ensuring compliance with the requirements of the Urban Wastewater Treatment Directive and thereby protecting the Clarin River.
-A network project to resolve capacity constraints, eliminate noncompliant combined sewer overflows and improve water quality recently commenced construction and will provide sufficient network capacity to cater for the targeted growth in the town.
+Ultimately these works have resulted in the plant operating beyond capacity.
 The upgraded wastewater treatment plant now has the capacity for a population of 9,500 allowing Athenry to accommodate future population growth and economic development.